Uncharted 3: Drake's Deception Review

 Uncharted 3: Drake's Deception 9.5

-When we last saw Nathan Drake, he was following the trail of Marco Polo’s lost fleet with his mentor Victor Sullivan, his fellow fortune hunter Chloe, and his current love interest Elena.
+When we last saw Nathan Drake, he was following the trail of Marco Polo's lost fleet with his mentor Victor Sullivan, his fellow fortune hunter Chloe, and his current love interest Elena.
 In this latest adventure, Drake is wrapped up in a conspiracy involving Sir Francis Drake, T.E.
-Lawrence (aka Lawrence of Arabia), a secret society which dates back 400 years to Queen Elizabeth I herself and the fabled “Atlantis of the Sands”, Iram of the Pillars, which is lost in the middle of the Rub’al Khali Desert.
+Lawrence (aka Lawrence of Arabia), a secret society which dates back 400 years to Queen Elizabeth I herself, and the fabled "Atlantis of the Sands", Iram of the Pillars, which is lost in the middle of the Rub'al Khali Desert.

 One of the major complaints of the previous games has been the lackluster hand-to-hand combat system.
-Naughty Dog has listened and Drake is now able to take on multiple foes at once, counter with a simple click of a button and get locked into and out of grapples.
+Naughty Dog has listened, and Drake is now able to take on multiple foes at once, counter with a simple click of a button, and get locked into and out of grapples.
 Near a table with a bottle?
-Drake will pick it up and smash it over the enemies’ head because it is all context sensitive.
+Drake will pick it up and smash it over the enemies' head because it is all context-sensitive.
 Stealth kills are still in the game and play a bigger role this time around.
-There are a handful of sections where stealth is the preferred method of getting from point A to point B, although you can choose to go with guns-blazing Rambo style, if you so desire — Just be warned as this will alert a whole lot more guards to you than if you traveled silently.
+There are a handful of sections where stealth is the preferred method of getting from point A to point B, although you can choose to go with guns-blazing Rambo style, if you so desire — just be warned as this will alert a whole lot more guards to you than if you traveled silently.

 Although the combat feels loose at times and lacks fluid animation moving from foe to foe, it's really a minor complaint, and the new combat system is a step in the right direction.

 Enemies work together to try and flush Drake out of his protective cover, while trying to flank you at the same time.
 Stay in cover too long and expect to see a few grenades tossed your way.
-Thankfully you are able to toss the grenades back by hitting Triangle at the correct time.
+Thankfully, you are able to toss the grenades back by hitting Triangle at the correct time.
 There are moments where the A.I. will run in circles before getting back on a path, or end up hiding right next to you up against the same piece of cover.
 It had me laughing at some points, as it took me a few seconds to realize who it was right next to me.

 The puzzles throughout the game all feel varied and enticing, but not overwhelmingly challenging, as the hints are readily available in the journal Drake carries around.
 One minute you will be mastering the flow of water; the next has you creating shadow figures on a wall to line up with an ancient mural.

 There are dozens of clothing items to be unlocked for use with your custom character.
 Not only can you customize your Emblem, but also each clothing item can be recolored.
 Collecting the treasure in the matches could yield you a unique treasure item.
-Collect an entire set and you will unlock an item or weapon to use, such as Drake’s AK-47.
+Collect an entire set and you will unlock an item or weapon to use, such as Drake's AK-47.
 These special weapons will have much better stats than the regular versions.
 All of these additions to the multiplayer will keep players unlocking new things and keep them moving towards the next goal.
-Not to mention the announcement of future DLC plans, with a pre-paid package already on PSN Store, can you say Donut Drake?
+Not to mention the announcement of future DLC plans, with a pre-paid package already on PSN Store - can you say Donut Drake?

 Naughty Dog has listened to the feedback from the Subway multiplayer promotion and has fixed many of the concerns that players had with it.
 The environments still have the thrill and feel that an enemy could be lurking around every corner or possibly above or below you!
-The levels are as vertical as they ever have been — jumping across gaps or climbing to the level above you is a great way to lose pursuers or get the jump on the enemy.
+The levels are as vertical as they have ever been — jumping across gaps or climbing to the level above you is a great way to lose pursuers or get the jump on the enemy.

 Simply Put